Objectives and Key Results

 Processes and Reports

-Objectives and Key Results (OKRs) are an outcome-driven framework adopted by organizations who want to define key organizational goals and track progress toward achieving them.
-Defining OKRs creates organizational clarity by enabling organizations to answer the questions “Where do we want to go?”
-(Objectives) and “How will we measure our efforts to get there?”
-(Key Results).
+OKRs are an outcome-driven framework adopted by organizations who want to define key organizational goals and track progress toward achieving them.
+Defining OKRs creates organizational clarity by enabling organizations to answer the questions “Where do we want to go?” (objectives) and “How will we measure our efforts to get there?” (key results).
 OKRs can be created at different levels of an organizational structure – such as enterprise, portfolio, program, or team – and are connected using parent/child relationships.
 Linking organizational and team goals in a hierarchical way aligns work delivery to company strategy, and provides a single line of sight into value delivered by the organization.

 Related Capabilities